DeepMind trains robots to insert USB keys and stack colored blocks

 In the researchers’ proposed approach, all robot experience — including demonstrations, teleoperated trajectories, human play data, and experience from the execution of either scripted or learned policies — is accumulated into what’s called NeverEnding Storage (NES).
 A metadata system implemented as a relational database ensures it’s appropriately annotated and queried; it attaches environment and policy metadata to every trajectory, as well as arbitrary human-readable labels and reward sketches.

-In the reward sketching phase, humans annotate a subset of episodes from NES (including task-specific demos) with annotations of reward, using a technique that allows a single person to produce hundreds of annotations per minute.
-These annotations feed into a reward model that’s then used to predict reward values for all experience in NES, such that all historical data in a training policy for a new task can be leveraged without requiring manual annotation of the whole repository.
+In the reward-sketching phase, humans annotate a subset of episodes from NES (including task-specific demos) with annotations of reward, using a technique that allows a single person to produce hundreds of annotations per minute.
+These annotations feed into a reward model that’s then used to predict reward values for all experience in NES, so that all historical data in a training policy for a new task can be leveraged without requiring manual annotation of the whole repository.

 An agent is trained with 75% of the batch drawn from the entirety of NES and 25% from the data specific to the target task.
 Then, it’s deployed to a robot, which enables the collection of more experience to be used for reward sketching or reinforcement learning.

 In experiments, the DeepMind team used a Sawyer robot with a gripper and a wrist force-torque sensor.
 Observations were provided by three cameras around a cage, as well as two wide-angle cameras and one depth camera mounted at the wrist and proprioceptive sensors in the arm.
-In total, over 400 hours of multiple-camera videos of proprioception — i.e., perception or awareness of position and movement) — and actions from behavior generated by human teleoperator were collected, as well as random, scripted, and policies.
+In total, the team collected over 400 hours of multiple-camera videos of proprioception — i.e., perception or awareness of position and movement) — and actions from behavior generated by human teleoperators, as well as random, scripted, and policies.

 The researchers trained multiple reinforcement learning agents in parallel for 400,000 steps and evaluated the most promising on the real-world robot.
 Tasked with lifting and stacking rectangular objects, the Sawyer successfully lifted 80% of the time and stacked 60% of the time, and 80% and 40% of the time when those objects were positioned in “adversarial” ways.
 Perhaps more impressively, in a separate task involving the precise insertion of a USB key into a computer port, the agent — when provided reward sketches from over 100 demonstrators — reached over 80% success rate within 8 hours.